Collaroy Surf Stats

 All swells

-This picture describes the variation of swells directed at Collaroy through a typical June, based on 3266 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind or surf right at the coast so we have chosen the most applicable grid node based on what we know about Collaroy, and at Collaroy the best grid node is 31 km away (19 miles).
-The rose diagram illustrates the distribution of swell sizes and directions, while the graph at the bottom shows the same thing without direction information.
+This chart describes the combination of swells directed at Collaroy through an average July.
+It is based on 3472 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind or surf right at the shore so we have chosen the most applicable grid node based on what we know about Collaroy, and at Collaroy the best grid node is 31 km away (19 miles).
+The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but lacks direction information.
 Five colours represent increasing wave sizes.
 Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These happened only 78% of the time.
-Green and yellow represent increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
-In either graph, the area of any colour is proportional to how often that size swell was forecast.
-The diagram indicates that the prevailing swell direction, shown by the biggest spokes, was E, whereas the the dominant wind blows from the WSW.
-Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Collaroy and out to sea.
+These were forecast only 83% of the time.
+Green and yellow show increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
+In each graph, the area of any colour is proportional to how often that size swell happens.
+The diagram indicates that the prevailing swell direction, shown by the biggest spokes, was ENE, whereas the the dominant wind blows from the W. Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Collaroy and away from the coast.
 We group these with the no surf category of the bar chart.
-To simplify things we don't show these in the rose diagram.
-Because wind determines whether or not waves are clean enough to surf at Collaroy, you can load a different image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-Over an average June, swells large enough to cause surfable waves at Collaroy run for about 13% of the time.
+To keep it simple we don't show these in the rose graph.
+Because wind determines whether or not waves are surfable at Collaroy, you can view an alternative image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+In a typical July, swells large enough to cause good for surfing waves at Collaroy run for about 6% of the time.